TomBric/stratux-radar-display/README.md

    5. Reboot stratux.
 If everything if installed correctly, the display software will automatically startup.

 The Oled display uses different GPIO-Pins as the baro-sensor, so there is no conflict.
 Also the e-Paper display can be connected (not the HAT version) with the baro and ahrs sensors in place.
-   Remark: Bluetooth is currently not properly supported by Stratux, so if you want audio output to your headset, please use Raspian OS Desktop on a Raspberry Zero 2 or Zero W.
+- Remark: Bluetooth is currently not properly supported by Stratux, so if you want audio output to your headset, please use Raspian OS Desktop on a Raspberry Zero 2 or Zero W.
-   Remark: The ogn receiver is conflicting with some connection lines of the Epaper-display.
+- Remark: The ogn receiver is conflicting with connection lines of the Epaper-display.
 So if you want to use Epaper and an 868-OGN-receiver, currently you need to install the display on an Pi Zero (or Zero 2) (working to solve this ...)

 ### External Sound output

    You can connect your stratux device with your intercom if it has an input for external audio (e.g. TQ KRT2 has one).
 This is possible on the Pi Zero or the PI3B with an external USB sound card (using the builtin headphone output does not work on the Pi3B).
 I used a simple "3D USB 5.1 Sound card" available for 4 Euro.
 The sound volume can be controlled via the option "-y 50" or can be modified with the pushbuttons under ->Status-> Net/Opt -> External Volume.
    The following link gives some good hints, which USB sound card can be used and it also shows how to solder it to the Pi Zero, if you do not want an adapter or space is an issue (https://www.raspberrypi-spy.co.uk/2019/06/using-a-usb-audio-device-with-the-raspberry-pi/)

 ### Bluetooth devices

    stratux-radar-display will automatically connect the your headset if their bluetooth is switched on.
    But once you need to do the pairing of a new bluetooth device.